-If the cooked turkey is malodorous, you should think twice before eating it.
+If the cooked turkey is malodorous, you should think as much again before eating it.
 Sometimes cooked meat becomes rotten for not being cooked at the right temperature and for not preserving it in the right place.
-It is also essential to check the ground turkey’s expiry date before buying it.
+It is also important to check the ground turkey’s expiration date before buying it.
 Always smell the turkey before you cook it.

 After cooking the meat, it changes its color according to the ingredients you smear with it.
 So color changes don’t always indicate that the meat is gone bad.
 However, if the color of the cooked ground turkey turns pale, it will be a wise decision not to eat it.

 Sometimes, cooked ground turkey’s texture changes because of becoming a place for bacteria breeding.
 Bacteria change the surface of the meat quickly.